Legio VI Victrix: VI Victrix in Britain

 In 119, Hadrian relocated the legion to northern Britannia, to assist those legions already present in quelling the resistance there.
 Victrix was key in securing victory, and would eventually replace the diminished IX Hispana at Eboracum.
 In 122 the legion started work on Hadrian's Wall which would sustain the peace for two decades.

-Twenty years later, they helped construct the Antonine Wall and its forts such as Castlecary but it was largely abandoned by 164.
+Twenty years later, they helped construct the Antonine Wall and its forts such as Castlecary and Croy Hill but it was largely abandoned by 164.
 In 2020 a replica of the Eastermains stone was installed in Twechar.
 The original was found on Eastermains Farm (which adjoins Whitehill), west of Inchbelly Bridge, east of Kirkintilloch and is often associated with Auchendavy.
 It has been scanned and a video produced.
 It is similar to two other distance slabs of the Sixth Legion on the Antonine Wall.

 In 175, the Roman emperor, Marcus Aurelius, defeated the Iazyges tribe of Sarmatians.
 He took them into Roman service and settled 5,500 of them in Britain; it has been claimed without evidence and contrary to legionary recruitment practices that some were assigned to Legio VI Victrix based in York.
 The only detachment attested in Britain is a unit at Ribchester, south of Lancaster.
 Less certain is evidence from Bainesse, near Catterick, where lost tiles apparently stamped BSAR may be evidence for the presence of a Sarmatian unit there.

 Legio VI was awarded the honorary title "Britannica" by Commodus in AD 184 following his own adoption of the title.

 In 185, the British legions mutinied and put forward one legate Priscus, a commander of their own (about whom little other information is known, but possibly Caerellius Priscus), to replace the unpopular Emperor Commodus, but the former declined.
 The mutiny was suppressed by Pertinax, who would later become emperor himself after Commodus was murdered.

 The large fort at Carpow in Scotland was occupied from about 184 by Legio VI who completed the fort with the principia and praetorium which they roofed with tiles bearing their new cognomen.

 The Legate of the legion in the late second century, Claudius Hieronymianus, dedicated a temple to Serapis in Eboracum in advance of the arrival of Septimius Severus in AD208.

 An altar to Hercules was dedicated by Gaius Vitellius Atticianus, Centurion of the Legio VI Victrix, at Whitley Castle (Epiacum), illustrated above left.